-As the Australian population ages, there is an increasing demand for assisted living & independent living complexes specifically designed for over 55′s.
-These housing communities have been promoted by the state government, in particular in NSW under the Sepp 5 zoning.
+As the Australian population ages, there’s an increasing demand for assisted living and independent living complexes specifically designed for over 55s.

-Unfortunately many banks do not accept Sepp 5 / over 55 villages as security for a home loan or investment loan.
-Read on to find out how you can get approved for a loan to finance a property in a retirement community.
+Unfortunately, many banks don’t accept Sepp 5 / over 55 villages as security for a home loan or investment loan.
+Read on to find out how you can get your mortgage approved.

 How much can you borrow?